fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 7 (March 1--5)

 - Sara Maza, _Thinking about History_, Ch.
-3: The History of What?, 83--117.
+3: The History of What?, 83--117 (whole chapter).

 - Sara Maza, _Thinking about History_, Ch.
-4: How is History Produced?, 118--156.
+4: How is History Produced?, 118--156 (whole chapter).